markyoder/wasp_clone/waspson/README.md

  ...
  }`

- The example property store file above illustrates object use as follows.
+ The example property store file above illustrates potential object use as follows.

  ```
 main{